Model-agnostic Selective Labeling with Provable Statistical Guarantees: Experiments

 \section{Experiments}

-In this section, we evaluate the effectiveness of Conformal Labeling on image labeling, text labeling, and LLM QA tasks with various models.
-We find that it achieves tight FDR control and high power, indicating that AI models can label a large proportion of data with high quality.
-We also conduct comprehensive ablation studies to provide practical guidance for applying our method.
+In this section, we evaluate the effectiveness of Conformal Labeling on image labeling, LLM QA, and LLM open-ended generation tasks with various models.
+We find that it achieves tight FDR control and high power, indicating that AI models can label a large proportion of data with bounded error.
+In addition, we conduct additional analyses to provide practical guidance for applying our method.